→This post may contains affiliate links.

 In short, takes away the bad, leaves the good.

 Most clays are found in mineral clay deposits on or just below the earths surface.
 Any type of soil does not make it a clay.
 Each clay is classified by their mineral content, and that’s why each different type of clay provides a different benefit to your skin.

 The benefits to your skin after a clay mask are actually pretty amazing, it can fight acne, reduce the appearance of pores, give you a super deep clean by removing impurities from your skin, balance your complexion, help with oily skin, and rejuvenate your skin with minerals.

 The benefits are a whole other topic all together.
 I put together the definitive guide to bentonite clay here.

 The benefits do extend beyond use as only a clay face mask, clay has been beneficial in use as a poultice to heal burns, bites, and sores, or to rejuvenate and clarify hair, as a whole body detox in a detox bath, and some people even eat the clay.
 Do not eat our clay, it is not edible food grade.

-The coolest thing about doing a clay face mask, is that it’s 100% natural.
-It’s just a special dirt.
 Some people, have named these clays, healing clays because of their ability to heal our bodies.